Dan013577947/shoply-ecommerce-website/README.md

 # Shoply Ecommerce Website (Personal Project — In Progress)(2025)
 Shoply is a React + TypeScript e-commerce + TailwindCSS website that lets users browse products, add items to a cart, and manage their shopping experience in real-time.
-It features:

 ### Access the Website: